easybase/easybase-react/README.md

   <img src="./assets/users-2.gif" width="80%" alt="react easybase integration 2">
 </p>

-#### Then, download your token and place it the root of your project
+#### Then, download your token and place it at the root of your project

 <pre>
 ├── src/